jacecotton/tcds/utilities/WebComponent/README.md

 # WebComponent
 `WebComponent` is a [class mixin](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
-It simply adds support for declarative templating with reactive data-binding.
+It simply adds support for declarative templating.

 It does not attempt to abstract away boilerplate, provide extra utilities and conveniences, alter the basic experience of creating custom elements, or directly extend the native API.
-It deliberately embraces the browser's component model rather than offering a new one.
+In comparison to libraries also built on the [Web Components API](https://developer.mozilla.org/en-US/docs/Web/Web_Components), it more fully embraces the browser's own component model.

 ## Getting started
 Defining a Web Component works like defining any other custom element, only instead of extending an element interface directly, extend it with the `WebComponent` wrapper.